Meet The Team

 President / CEO

 Charles is President and Founder of Atlantic Wind Transfers, the 1st Offshore Wind Farm Support Vessel Company in the United States.
-Charles has over 23 years' experience in marine transportation and 18-years specializing in high-speed aluminum catamarans operating in the offshore waters of Block Island and Martha's Vineyard.
+Charles has over 27 years' experience in marine transportation and 23-years specializing in high-speed aluminum catamarans operating in the offshore waters of Block Island and Martha's Vineyard.
 He founded the 1st fast ferry to Block Island in 1998, the 1st fast ferry to Martha's Vineyard in 2003 and built the 1st offshore Crew Transfer Vessel the "Atlantic Pioneer" for the 1st Offshore Wind Farm in the U.S. the Block Island Wind Farm.
 He has also operated fast ferries in Massachusetts, New York, New Jersey, Florida and in Bermuda.
 Charles entrepreneurial drive is proven by his successful track record, in 1998 he was awarded both the “Rhode Island Young Entrepreneur of the Year” and “New England Region Entrepreneur of the Year” Awards for Business and awarded the "Excellence Award" for Innovation and Entrepreneurship.
 Charles lives in Narragansett, Rhode Island with his wife and two daughters.

 Company Security Officer

 Ben has been employed with Rhode Island Fast Ferry since its inception and worked with Charlie since 1999.
 He has over 20 years’ experience working on boats and managing day-to-day operations in the maritime industry.
 Ben holds a BS in Civil Engineering from the University of Connecticut, CSO certification from Rutgers University, and has completed advanced coursework in project management.
 He provides high-level technical expertise, project management, and systems integration direction to our operation.
 As our HSE Manager and CSO, he interfaces with the USCG and ensures regulatory compliance across our fleet.
-Ben lives in Rhode Island with his wife and their dog.
+Ben lives in Rhode Island with his wife and two daughters.

 Consultant / Adviser